 Why we measure this

 Measuring and evaluating the concentration of air pollution across Saskatchewan is a vital activity.
-These measurements provide the public with real time air quality information, and the government with long-term trends, making it easier identify and track changes in our environment.
+These measurements provide the public with real time air quality information and the government with long-term trends, making it easier to identify and track changes in our environment.

 What is happening

 Air quality across Saskatchewan is generally low risk to human health.
 Average pollution levels for most parameters have been dropping over time.
-Sulphur dioxide (SO2), carbon monoxide (CO), and nitrogen dioxide (NO2) levels declined from 2000 to 2020.
-SO2 concentrations have increased slightly since 2017 with the establishment of a permanent air monitoring station in Estevan.
+Sulphur dioxide (SO2) and nitrogen dioxide (NO2) levels declined between 2000 to 2022.

 Fine particulate matter (FPM or PM2.5), defined as airborne particles less than 2.5 micrometres in diameter, has been increasing slightly since 2010.
 This is mostly due to the impacts of wildfire smoke.
-These fires are considered "exceptional events" and cause a short-term reduction in air quality.
-Were it not for wildfires, the overall average concentration of fine particulate matter in Saskatchewan would actually be dropping.
+These fires are considered exceptional events and cause a short-term reduction in air quality.

 The improvements we have seen in Saskatchewan's overall air quality do not extend to ozone (O3).
 Ozone levels continue to increase, despite the reduction in pollution concentrations that contribute to ozone formation.
 Several reasons could explain this, including a rise in average background ozone concentrations and cross-border impacts.
 Background ozone includes naturally occurring ozone.
 The formation of ozone is complex and is dependent on a chemical reaction involving NOX and hydrocarbons in the presence of sunlight.
 When there is less NOX in the air, it can result in ozone levels remaining high and may even increase in concentration.